 This taxable fringe benefit must be taken into account as remuneration for employees' tax purposes and is deemed to be a medical aid contribution paid by the employee.
-If the employee, his or her spouse or child is a person with a disability, the contribution claims on assessment are limited to the contribution amount that exceeds four times the medical tax credit, and the full value of medical expenses can be claimed.
-If the employee is 65 or older, the full value of their monthly contributions as well as all the medical expenses can be claimed.
+As from 1 March 2014, if the employee is 65 or older or if the employee, his or her spouse or child is a person with a disability, the claims on assessment are limited to 33.3% of the contribution amount that exceeds three times the medical tax credit plus 33.3% of the value of the medical expenses as a tax credit that reduces income tax.

-If the employee is vounger than 65, the contribution claims on assessment will be limited to the contribution amount that exceeds four times the medical tax credit, and the medical expenses to be claimed are limited to the expenses that exceed 7.5% of the employees' taxable income.
+If the employee is younger than 65, the contribution claims on assessment will be limited to the contribution amount that exceeds four times the medical tax credit, and the medical expenses to be claimed in total are limited to 25% of the expenses that exceed 7.5% of the employees' taxable income.